ajmolstad/penAFT/README.md

 An R package for fitting the semiparametric accelerated failure time model with weighted elastic net and weighted sparse group lasso penalties.

 # Installation
-penAFT can be loaded directly into R through the the `devtools` package:
+penAFT can be loaded directly into R through the `devtools` package:
 ```{r}
 install.packages("devtools")
 library(devtools)